Foundation

 Ag Alley

 Step inside Ag Alley during the Tennessee Valley Fair and experience the world of agriculture up close.
 Watch live sheep shearing demonstrations, try your hand at milking a simulated dairy cow, plant your own seeds, meet animals commonly found in agricultural life, and learn about soil conservation, water quality for crops and livestock, planting methods, and more.
 All of this through hands-on, interactive displays designed to educate and inspire.
+Ag Alley is open daily during the Tennessee Valley Fair.

 Down on the Farm